 Roger Goodell Changed His Position on Kneeling After Four Years

-In 2016 Roger Goodell, commissioner of the NFL, was not supportive of the players' right to take a knee during the national anthem He claimed the protests disrespected the armed forces.
+In 2016 Roger Goodell, commissioner of the NFL, was not supportive of the players' right to take a knee during the national anthem.
+He claimed the protests disrespected the armed forces.
 Goodell argued that taking a knee was unpatriotic.